usmfum/USM/faq.md

 way to move Uniswap's ETH/USDC and ETH/USDT prices, then do USM `mint`/`burn` ops, that yields them a net profit.
 * The ETH/USD price drops sharply, the USM system "goes underwater" (value of outstanding USM > value of ETH in pool), and the mechanisms we designed to keep the system working and recover from that scenario, don't work.
+* The ETH/USD price drops, so your FUM's value drops too.
+Because FUM acts like "leveraged ETH", an ETH price drop will normally lead to an even larger drop in the price of FUM.
+The fees FUM holders earn from USM users might offset the ETH price drop; but they might not.
+Holding FUM means accepting both significant technical risk to the USM system itself, and leveraged market risk to ETH's price.
 * There's nothing wrong with the system per se, but some combination of UI clunkiness and user error leads to an "oopsie"
 moment: eg the user sending money to the wrong address/wrong version/on the wrong chain (eg BSC rather than ETH)/on mainnet rather than testnet.
 Please be careful when using the system!
 Tech this new comes with some user-unfriendly moments and